 A lot of spouses will discuss the topic of divorce when their loved one is diagnosed with a degenerative condition that requires or will likely require long term care.
 They are terrified about losing everything to a nursing home or significant medical expenses.
-Their fear is justified and very understandable.
+Their fear is justified and very understandable when it comes to Medicaid divorce.

 But Be Cautious!